Orchard condition definitions

 Most orchards rated declining can be upgraded to good or excellent by planting more fruit trees, providing a deadwood habitat, preventing and mitigating grazing damage to the trees, or by managing the grassland to prevent too much scrub.

-Orchards rated good rather than excellent are almost always those that lack a good deadwood habitat, or do not contain mature fruit trees that provide this habitat naturally.
-Providing a dead wood habitat, either in the form of a log pile or retaining deadwood within your trees provides a valuable habitat for a wide range of species.
+Orchards rated unfavourable recovering are almost always those that lack a good deadwood habitat, or do not contain any mature fruit trees that provide this habitat naturally.
+These are normally young orchards or established but not old orchards.
+Try to provide a dead wood habitat, either in the form of a log pile or by retaining deadwood within your trees to create a valuable habitat for a wide range of species.

 There are several types of dead wood habitat each supporting a different set of species.
 The least common but most valuable is standing dead wood found as standing dead trees or dead wood within an old living tree.
 It is difficult to replicate in a young orchard but can be done by (securely) tying a log to a living tree or post, or partially burying it allowing a slow decomposition in an upright position.
 Failing this, wood piles in both damp, shady and dry, exposed positions can add to the variety of habitats you are providing.